Welcome to my website!

 I am a Ph.D.
 Candidate in the Department of Political Science at the University of Wisconsin—Madison.
 In Fall 2018, I will be joining the faculty of Miami University’s Department of Political Science as an Assistant Professor.
 My research and teaching are in the field of comparative politics with a particular focus on the former Soviet Union.

 My dissertation, “Shoring Up Autocracy: Participatory Technologies and Regime Support in Putin’s Russia,” examines the role of elite-mass communication in bolstering support for authoritarian regimes.
 A paper from the dissertation was awarded Best Conference Paper in the “Information Technology & Politics” section of the American Political Science Association in 2017.

 My broader research interests include comparative political behavior and public opinion, political communication, authoritarianism, post-Soviet politics, media, women and politics, and quantitative methodology.
 My research has been supported through a Fulbright Research grant, Title VIII Advanced Research Fellowship, and Wisconsin Russia Project grant.

-My work has been featured in Democratization and is forthcoming in Comparative Politics.
-I recently contributed to the Washington Post’s Monkey Cage blog.
+My work has been published in Comparative Politics, Democratization, and The Washington Post‘s Monkey Cage blog.